opendatacube/datacube-core/docs/source/tutorials/odc-stac.rst

 Search for items
 ^^^^^^^^^^^^^^^^

-After setting up the :code:`Client`, we use the :code:`search` method to find items that match our chosen collection, area of interest, and date range.
+After setting up the :class:`Client <pystac-client:pystac_client.Client>`, we use :meth:`pystac-client:pystac_client.Client.search` to find items that match our chosen collection, area of interest, and date range.
 Type the following into the empty cell below the **Search for items** heading:

 .. code-block:: python